-As such, a major goal of near-field cosmology is to reconstruct components of the disc that were gravitationally associated with each other before this dissipation occurred.
+As such, a major goal of near-field cosmology is to reconstruct components of the disc that were gravitationally associated before this dissipation occurred.
 A specific example is the reconstruction of birth clusters, the progenitors of star clusters.
-Star clusters are born from giant molecular clouds (GMCs), in strongly self-gravitating cores of molecular gas \citep{Lada_Lada}, and are thought to emerge as birth clusters in the collapse of their progenitor clouds \citep{Freeman_2002}.
-The majority of birth clusters are subsequently dispersed into the disc over a relatively short period of time, with very few remaining gravitationally bound as the star clusters that we see today \citep{Lada_Lada}.
+While the formation mechanism of star clusters is still an open question (i.e. \citealt{Krumholz_Mckee, Ward}), a widely accepted model is that of giant molecular clouds (GMCs).
+In this model, star clusters are born from GMCs in strongly self-gravitating cores of molecular gas, and are thought to emerge as birth clusters in the collapse of their progenitor clouds.
+The majority of birth clusters are subsequently dispersed into the disc over a relatively short period of time, with very few remaining gravitationally bound as the star clusters we see today (i.e. \citealt{Lada_Lada, bland_hawthorn_2010, Krumholz_Mckee_BH}).
 Thus, the ability to reconstruct many birth clusters over the entire age of the Galaxy would illuminate key information about the chemical and dynamical evolution of the disc.
-For example, this would allow for the determination of accurate ages for stellar groups \citep{Freeman_2002}, the reconstruction of the stellar cluster mass function (or the relative distribution of initial star cluster masses), and the constraining of radial migration models, to track the manner in which stars have been displaced from their initial radial positions due to interactions with the spiral and bar structures \citep{Ting__2015,natalie}.
+For example, this would allow for the determination of accurate ages for star clusters, the reconstruction of the stellar cluster mass function (i.e. the relative distribution of initial star cluster masses), and the constraining of radial migration models, to track the manner in which stars have been displaced from their initial radial positions due to interactions with the spiral and bar structures \citep{Ting__2015,natalie}.

-A technique by which we can attempt to reconstruct birth clusters is that of chemical tagging, which makes use of the immense amount of historical information that is available in the chemistry of stars in the disc.
-We can use this technique to attempt to identify birth clusters by associating (or `tagging') a large sample of stars with their precise time and site of formation.
-In other words, we would like to be able to identify birth clusters by grouping stars with similar chemistry, in the hopes that these associations represent common formation sites \citep{Freeman_2002}.
+A technique by which birth clusters can potentially be reconstructed is that of chemical tagging, which makes use of the immense amount of historical information available in the chemistry of stars.
+This technique can be used to attempt to identify birth clusters by associating (or tagging) a large sample of stars with their precise time and site of formation.
+In other words, birth clusters can be identified by grouping stars with similar chemistry, in the hopes that these associations represent common formation sites \citep{Freeman_2002, Feltzing_Chiba, ting_chemtag}.